Shingo Ishikawa

-Shingo Ishikawa (石川 慎吾, Ishikawa Shingo), nicknamed "Dynamite Shingo", is a Japanese professional baseball outfielder of the Chiba Lotte Marines for the Nippon Professional Baseball (NPB).
+Shingo Ishikawa (石川 慎吾, Ishikawa Shingo), nicknamed "Dynamite Shingo", is a Japanese professional baseball outfielder of the Chiba Lotte Marines for Nippon Professional Baseball (NPB).
 He previously played in NPB for the Hokkaido Nippon-Ham Fighters and Yomiuri Giants.

 Professional career

 Hokkaido Nippon-Ham Fighters

 Ishikawa began career in the Nippon Professional Baseball (NPB) league with the Hokkaido Nippon-Ham Fighters in 2013.
 His debut marked the start of a promising career in Japan's top baseball league.
 During his tenure with the Fighters from 2013 to 2016, Ishikawa showed potential with his right-handed batting and throwing skills.
 Although his batting average was not among the highest, he was known for his agility and speed on the field.
 His time with the Fighters, however, laid the foundation for his professional growth in the NPB league.

 Yomiuri Giants

 On November 2 2016, it was revealed that Ishikawa had been included in a trade with the Yomiuri Giants with Mitsuo Yoshikawa for Giants outfielder Taishi Ota and Katsuhiko Kumon.